Amphiuma tridactylum: Behavior

 Amphiumas are nocturnal carnivores.
 They spend most of the time hiding in heavily vegetated areas of permanent bodies of slow moving water, such as swamps, ponds and lakes.
 They may venture out of the water after heavy rain.
 Amphiumas feed on earthworms, fish, other amphibians, small reptiles, crustaceans (mainly crayfish), and other small invertebrates (such as insects and snails).
 Their broad diet often results in amphiumas being caught as bycatch by fishermen.
 They mate from December to June and subsequently nest from April to October.
 Unlike other amphiumas, they fertilize internally.
 About 200 eggs are laid in a single strand in an underwater cavity.
 Males have five sets of cloacal glands, with the posterior set being different in its morphology and histology.
 Multiple cloacas may contribute to the ability of males to court and mate with many females in quick succession, as multiple spermatophores can be produced simultaneously.
 This allows males to avoid wasting extra energy producing another spermatophore after each mating session, and consequently creates a polygynous dynamic between the individuals.

 Biology

 The three-toed amphiuma has the largest recorded red blood cells of any animal measuring 70x40 μm.

+Predation

+Mud snakes, cottonmouths and king snakes are predators of Amphiuma tridactylum.